learningproof/tid-i-d/draft-goldman-tid.md

 ~~~~

 This differs from the canonical `base32` encoding defined in {{?RFC4648}} in two
-ways: firstly, the letters are lowercase (and thus domain-safe), and secondly,
+ways: firstly, the letters are lowercase, and secondly, the letters and numbers
-the letters and numbers are inverted in the mapping sequence, such that bytewise
+are inverted in the mapping sequence, such that bytewise ordering of binary TIDs
-ordering of binary TIDs and lexical sorting of base-encoded TIDs will always
-achieve the same ordering.
+and lexical sorting of base-encoded TIDs will always achieve the same ordering.

 ~~~~ bash
 value                1111111111222222222233